 By evaluating potential managers on these variables, investors should be able to narrow the options down to a few that are a good fit for their own objectives.

 After a manager is chosen, a decision should be made about what type of commercial real estate you should invest in.
 Broadly speaking, there are four commercial real estate asset classes, each of which comes with its own risk profile and operational quirks:

 Office space is designed for the unique needs of running a business.
 The office building could be general, meant to cater to the business needs of companies like accounting and law firms.
 Or, it could be designed to meet the unique needs of a specialized tenant, such as a doctor’s office or medical imaging center.
 Office investors benefit from favorable lease terms and generally low tenant turnover because it can be difficult or expensive to move a business.
 But, those same leases may come with infrequent rental increases and expensive tenant improvements to entice a company to move in the first place.

 Industrial real estate is characterized by properties with an “industrial” purpose and may include standalone warehouses, logistics facilities, or “flex” spaces.
 Examples of industrial tenants include shipping companies such as UPS or Amazon, as well as other light manufacturers.
 Industrial investors benefit from predictable cash flow, lower operational risks, low CapEx requirements, and generally favorable supply/demand characteristics.
 On the other hand, industrial spaces can be especially vulnerable to economic disruptions and may have high upfront costs due to their large physical footprints.

-- Retail: Retail properties are designed for tenants who operate direct to consumer businesses like clothing or electronics stores.
+Retail properties are designed for tenants who operate direct-to-consumer businesses like clothing or electronics stores.
 Classic examples of retail spaces include strip malls, shopping centers and standalone bank branches.
 Retail investors benefit from high visibility and long term leasing activity.
 But the financial strength of tenants can be impacted by changing market tastes, and the interior of a retail property is often built for a specific purpose, which can make these spaces difficult or expensive to re-lease without major renovations.